-SSRIs are used to treat depression and many other conditions such as anxiety, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
-They are used in combination with psychological therapy or counseling.
+Selective serotonin re-uptake inhibitors (SSRIs) are used to treat depression and many other conditions such as anxiety, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

 Although SSRIs are called antidepressants and are commonly used to treat moderate-to-severe depression, they are also used to treat many other conditions such as anxiety disorders (social anxiety, generalised anxiety, panic disorder, OCD and PTSD), eating disorders such as bulimia nervosa, and mood changes related to periods (menstruation) called premenstrual dysphoric disorder.

 We don't know for certain, but researchers think that SSRIs work by increasing the activity of serotonin which is thought to improve mood, emotion and sleep.

 SSRIs are the most frequently prescribed antidepressants.
 For depression, they are usually the first choice medicine as they have fewer side effects than most other types of antidepressants.
 Read more about antidepressants.

 It is useful to use SSRIs alongside non-medication treatments such as counselling, exercise and good sleep.